 Here’s the comprehensive list of Korean phrases that you’ll need to join in on the fun and converse in Korean.
-This is the up-to-date modern version of how Koreans actually talk, so buckle up and get ready for some fun!
+This is the up-to-date modern version of how Koreans actually talk, so it will be useful if you want to learn how to speak Korean.

 If you need this list to take with you on the go, we’ve got you covered!
 The PDF download is right here:

-Read on and study the phrases section by section.
-Or, skip ahead to the phrases you are most interested in, and add them to your favorite flashcard deck.
+Read on and study the Korean phrases section by section.
+Or, skip ahead to the Korean phrases you want to speak most, and add them to your favorite flashcard deck.
+Click on the word next to the yellow speaker to hear the audio pronunciation of the Korean phrase.

 Most important of all, have fun with them!